mabdulkadr/Intune-Scripts/Remediation Scripts/CMTrace Install/README.md

 ![Version](https://img.shields.io/badge/version-1.1-green.svg)

 ## Overview
-This repository contains two PowerShell scripts designed to manage and monitor the installation and compliance of CMTrace.exe on Windows systems.
+This Project contains two PowerShell scripts designed to manage and monitor the installation and compliance of CMTrace.exe on Windows systems.
 CMTrace is a useful tool for analyzing log files in SCCM (System Center Configuration Manager) environments.

 ### Scripts Included
 1. **Remediate-cmtrace.ps1**